What Is An Example Of Health Disparity

 Understanding Health Disparities

 Health disparities are not simply about differences in health outcomes; they are about the unequal distribution of health resources and opportunities.
 These disparities often affect marginalized communities, including racial and ethnic minorities, low-income populations, and individuals with limited access to quality healthcare.
 The World Health Organization (WHO) defines health disparities as avoidable and unjust differences in health status that are closely linked to social, economic, and environmental conditions.
-Here's one way to look at it: a person’s zip code can
+To give you an idea, a person’s zip code can

 Causes and Contributing Factors